-Many of my clients come to see me for individual counseling due to feelings of anxiety or depression, though through our work together, we discover there is a relational context that is contributing to that.
-Sometimes we are even able to connect the triggers to unresolved childhood wounds or attachment.
-Once this connection is made, I have seen relief in my clients as they work towards healing these wounds and making changes in their lives that cause them to feel happier, less anxious, less depressed, and more in control of how they are feeling.
+I really enjoy helping my clients experiencing fulfilling and rewarding lives and relationships.
+I have found that many of my clients have come to see me for individual counseling due to feelings of anxiety, depression, or feeling stuck in life, though through our work together, we discover often there is a relational context that is contributing to that, including unresolved childhood wounds or attachment that developed from a prior relationship, perhaps with a parent, with childhood peers, or in another relational context.
+Once this connection is made, I have seen so much relief in my clients as they work towards healing these wounds and making changes in their lives that help them to feel happier, less anxious, less depressed, and more in control of how they are feeling.

 Below is an overview of the types of concerns I can help with in both individual and relationship counseling: